 So how does one treat a painful UTI like cystitis?
 If your symptoms are relatively mild, you’ll probably find that the infection clears by itself.
 However, if you’re pregnant, it’s worth seeking medical treatment regardless.
 In the meantime, you can manage the pain by:

-If the infection lasts for a day or more or is particularly painful, your doctor may prescribe antibiotics – usually a short course of trimethoprim.
+If the infection lasts for a day or more or is particularly painful, your doctor may prescribe antibiotics – usually a short course of nitrofurantoin (or if that's not suitable, trimethoprim).
 You should find that your infection clears up in a matter of days.
 Paracetamol or ibuprofen may also be recommended to bring your temperature down.
 Over-the-counter products like sodium citrate sachets are also an option and work by reducing the acidity of your urine.
 This will help to relieve some of the pain of a UTI, however, it will not treat the infection.

 Contrary to popular belief, there is little evidence that drinking cranberry juice offers any benefit to women suffering from a bladder infection.